DisjoinedBrute/node-red-pi-relay-ifttt/README.md

 In the 'IF this' part setup the command for the Assistant.
 In 'Then that' part use web request and set it ip up using the steps given above.

 # Testing
-Say the command set up on Google Assistant and it will trigger a web request to the dataplicity link.The pi is waiting for the webreqest at a specific sublink setup up.
+Say the command set up on Google Assistant and it will trigger a web request to the dataplicity link.The pi is waiting for the webrequest at a specific sublink setup up.
 To use more triggers simply change the web request to /incoming2 etc.

 ------------------------------------------------------------------------------------------------------------------------------------------